-If you entered the wrong opening balance, you can either find that entry in the register to edit it, or run an Account QuickReport.
+If you entered the wrong opening balance, you can either find its entry in the register to edit it or run an Account QuickReport.

 - Choose the Gear icon and click Chart of Accounts.

 - Click the drop-down arrow to the far right of the account name and click Report.